ME-MarvinE/XCalendar/README.md

 # XCalendar

-A plugin for Xamarin Forms providing a highly flexible calendar control with complex behaviour and complete customisability.
+A plugin for Xamarin Forms providing a completely customisable calendar control with complex functionality.
 (Only Tested On Android)